EpiData-dk/analysis/help/commands.md

 - `!fb:` 5 most frequent and 5 least frequent values

 - `!ct:` force one row per variable when the above options are specified.
-This will be ignored if one of  class="cmd">!fh !fl !fb is specified.
+This will be ignored if one of `!fh` `!fl` `!fb` is specified.

 - `!m:`number of missing values